woobe/collaborative_blog_posts/2014_09_R_H2O_Domino.md

 1. Soil data on local machine - get yourself familiar with the H2O machine learning process
 2. Soil data on Domino - demonstrates how to perform the same analysis on Domino's free tier
+3. Soil data on Domino - scale it up, run faster and test more models
-3. Higgs data on Domino - use higher Domino tiers to analyse big data
+4. Higgs data on Domino - big data analysis

 <br><br>